 One of the biggest contributors to night terrors is sleep deprivation.

 Each of us has a certain sleep requirement every night that we need to keep us functioning at our optimum level.
-When we fall short of this requirement we incur “sleep debt” which prevents us from functioning our bests.
-If this “debt” isn’t addressed, it adds up over time and significantly alters our productivity, mood, recovery and even our safety.
-None of which are healthy!
+When we fall short of this requirement we incur “sleep debt” which prevents us from functioning at our best.
+If this “debt” isn’t addressed, it adds up over time and significantly alters our productivity, mood, recovery and even our safety, none of which are healthy!

 An early bedtime is always best.
-Instead of letting your 5-year-old stay up until 8:30 pm, try putting them to bed at 7:30 and you might just see those night terrors disappear.
+Instead of letting your 5-year-old stay up until 8:30 pm, try putting the child to bed at 7:30 and you might just see those night terrors disappear.

 Limit TV time and violent movies and video games before bed.

-Night terrors are a mysterious disturbance that can be avoided by a few tweaks in your scheduling and child’s sleep and activities.
+Night terrors are a mysterious disturbance that can be avoided by a few tweaks in your scheduling of your child’s sleep and activities.

 Rest up!